ProfLehman/cs415_fall_2025/project/sample_project.md

-# CS415 Database Sample Project – Fall 2025 - Draft
+# CS415 Database Sample Project – Fall 2025

+Note: Click on `code` to see markdown

 ---